 Consolidated Credit Canada is here to guide and help you with your debt repayment.

-What is the difference between tax lien and tax deed?
+What is the difference between a tax lien and a tax deed?

-A tax lien is a claim to property to ensure repayment of debt.
-It does not mean property seizing will occur to cover what you owe.
+A tax lien is a claim against property to ensure repayment of tax debt.
+It does not mean property seizing will occur to cover what you owe, nor does it transfer ownership of property.
+The property holder retains ownership unless they fail to pay off the lien.
 On the other hand, a tax deed gives the entity the right to seize property and use it to cover your debts.
-In other words, tax liens are merely a claim to assets whereas tax deeds give the right to assets.
+In other words, tax liens are merely a claim to assets, whereas tax deeds give the right to assets.

 How do I know if I have a tax lien against me?

 The CRA normally communicates with people in written format.
-The first step the CRA must take to issue a tax lien is to register a certificate of arrears in Federal Court.
-The governing body will send you a letter notifying you of this.
+The first step the CRA must take to issue a tax lien is to legally certify your debt, usually by registering a certificate of arrears in Federal Court, or via a provincial judgment.
+The governing body will send you a letter notifying you that your debt has been certified, warning of further legal action if your debt is not repaid.
+After the certification, the CRA can register a lien against your property, which secures the government’s interest and ensures they are paid first on the sale of the property.
 When the CRA obtains a tax lien certificate, another letter notifies you officially.

 If the CRA does not have your address or has the incorrect one, it’s possible you may not know of a tax lien.
 In this case, you might become aware if you try to sell your home or refinance your mortgage.
 If you owe significant tax debt and suspect a tax lien, you can perform a title search at the Land Registry Office.
-If you’re up to date on your taxes, chances are very low a tax lien exists against you.
+If you’re up to date on your taxes, chances are very low that a tax lien exists against you.
+The CRA may also place liens on other assets like vehicles or business equipment, not just real estate.
+CRA liens can also appear on your credit report.

 How does a lien affect me?